vapor/docs/3.0/docs/jobs/dispatching-jobs.md

 ```

 !!! tip
-    `QueueService` is thread safe so you can pass it directly to a controller instead of using `make`
+    `QueueService` is thread safe so you can pass it directly to a controller.

 ### Setting `maxRetryCount`